Holtec Says It Will Discharge Indian Point Water in May

 Holtec said that the water would be sampled, monitored and filtered before it was released, although it will still contain boron and tritium.
 That will leave 265,000 gallons in Unit 2, which has been emptied of spent fuel rods, and 310,000 gallons in Unit 3, which is scheduled to be emptied of rods by November.
 Unit 1’s wastewater was released into the river in 2009.

-State Sen. Pete Harckham and Assemblywoman Dana Levenberg (whose district includes Indian Point and Philipstown) this year co-sponsored a bill that would ban radioactive releases into “the waters of the state.”
+State Sen. Pete Harckham and Assembly Member Dana Levenberg (whose district includes Indian Point and Philipstown) in February co-sponsored a bill that would ban radioactive releases into “the waters of the state.”
 On Wednesday, each denounced Holtec’s plan.

 “We’ve been having these discussions centered on seeing if we can find alternatives to discharging into the Hudson,” Harckham said.
-“And then for them all of a sudden to say, ‘Not only are we doing it in August, we’re gonna go ahead and start in May,’ that’s a real slap in the face to the community.”
+“And then for them all of a sudden to say, ‘Not only are we doing it in August, we’re going to go ahead and start in May,’ that’s a real slap in the face to the community.

 “The advisable thing would be for [Holtec] to read the room, understand the community’s outrage, pause these activities and continue to discuss it,” he said.